-All suggested software is open source, freely available to download and use, have a user interface (menu) available in English, French languages and most of them also in Arabic language.
+Although in some cases proprietary software is needed or better, open source software is prioritized, when possible.
+The suggested software is free to download and use, have a user interface (menu) available in English, French languages and most of them also in Arabic language.

-2.3.1.
+1.3.1.
 Screen Reader